pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

    <img src="https://user-images.githubusercontent.com/34849400/107110273-369bab80-680c-11eb-84d7-75428794ccc4.png"/>
 </p>

 While numeric types are generally in the clear when using the addition operator, there are some combinations of operand types that cannot be added.
-See the table below.<br><br>
+See the table above.<br><br>

 For *strings*, the addition operator is the mode of ***concatenation***.
 Two or more strings, with each pair separated by the addition operator will be combined or concatenated together linearly.<br>